doctorandrewbrown/flask-resource-keeper/TESTING.md

 ## Defensive Programming

-Defensive programming was manually tested with the below user acceptance testing:
+Defensive programming was manually tested with the below user acceptance testing.
+Note that tests of custom error pages also satisfy aspects of "User story testing".

 | User Action | Expected Result | Pass/Fail | Screenshot |Comments|
 | --- | --- | --- | --- |---|